beaker-project/beaker-project.org/dev/proposals/enhanced-user-groups.rst

 edit whiteboard, change retention tag, delete the job, etc, as if they were the submitter of the job.
-The root password used in the job will be the group root password (if one is set), otherwise it will be the root password set in the preferences of the submitting user.
+The root password used in the job will be the group root password (if one is set), otherwise it will be the root password set in the preferences of the :term:`submitting user`.
 The public SSH keys of all group members will be added to ``/root/.ssh/authorized_keys``.